vue-gl/vue-gl/docs/reference/vgl-text-geometry.md

 * [VglExtrudeGeometry](vgl-extrude-geometry)

 ## Properties
+* {% include prop.md name="text" type="string" %} - The text that needs to be shown.
-* {% include prop.md name="font" type="string" %} - A name of the VglFont component.
+* {% include prop.md name="font" type="string" %} - The path or URL to the facetype json file.
+This can also be a Data URI.
 * {% include prop.md name="size" type="float" %} - Size of the text.
 * {% include prop.md name="height" type="float" %} - Thickness to extrude text.
 * {% include prop.md name="curveSegments" type="int" %} - Number of points on the curves.